troublegum/micropyserver/README.md

 ### Turn ON / OFF a LED example

 You can remote control a LED via internet.
+Use your browser for on/off LED.
+Type in browser http://IP_ADDRESS_ESP/on or http://IP_ADDRESS_ESP/off.

 ![schema](https://habrastorage.org/webt/jb/xu/aj/jbxuaj0nr8fnqllbq27p_vfx3bw.png)